 - Are following the cyclical ketogenic diet (CKD).

 - Have had no carbs for the day.
-You can have up to 1/2 cup of brown rice (about 22.5 grams of carbs).
+In that case, you can have up to 1/2 cup of brown rice (about 22.5 grams of carbs).

-Try incorporating cauliflower rice, miracle rice, butternut squash rice or cabbage rice into your diet.
-They have far fewer calories than rice.
+If you’re craving rice, try incorporating cauliflower rice, miracle rice, or other rice alternatives into your diet.
+They have far fewer calories and total carbs than rice.
 In fact, miracle rice has zero calories.

-- Shrimp Stir Fry with Baked Cauliflower Rice
+- Savory Shrimp Keto Stir Fry With Baked Cauliflower Rice

 - Spicy Tuna Keto Sushi Roll

 Need more ideas for keto recipes?
 Eat fewer carbs and follow a meal plan to set yourself up for success.
-Visit Perfect Keto online to download our keto recipe book, browse our extensive recipe library and shop for products for your body needs on a ketogenic diet.
+Browse Perfect Keto’s extensive recipe library and shop for products that can help you start a keto diet.